Dhairya10/VISION/README.md

 TECHNOLOGIES USED -

-Amazon Web Services(AWS)  - It provides the APIs which are integrated with the Android application for providing state of the art machine learning capabilities.This project uses three AWS Ml APIs.
+Amazon Web Services(AWS)  - It provides the APIs which are integrated with the Android application for providing state of the art machine learning capabilities.This project uses three AWS ML APIs.

 1. AWS Rekognition API - It is used for extracting the text from the image.